 The National Trust conducts several lectures, public and school tours to Nelson Island and various other sites every month.
 The activity schedule is available on What’s On.
 Note that school tours will not advertised as they are not open to the public and are for Primary and Secondary schools.
 Should you wish to add your school to our list, send us an email at email@example.com / firstname.lastname@example.org

-Use of the National Trust of Trinidad and Tobago logo can only be authorised by the council of the National Trust of Trinidad and Tobago.
+Use of the National Trust of Trinidad and Tobago logo can only be authorized by the council of the National Trust of Trinidad and Tobago.
 The logo represents much more than a symbol and we have certain requirements for its use.
 Contact us for permission and specifications at email@example.com / firstname.lastname@example.org

 Use of text, images and other content, including registration forms and photographs on this website are subject to the following terms and conditions:

 This website includes both Government content that is in the public domain; as well as resources such as photographs, audio and video clips contributed or licensed by third parties that may be protected by copyright, or other proprietary rights.
 Transmission or reproduction of protected items beyond that as defined in the copyright laws, requires the written permission of the copyright owners.
 Although every effort has been made to obtain appropriate permissions and correct attribution, we welcome any information to update our records.